 SNAP and Other Social Benefit Programs

 Family and Children Services implements prevention efforts.
-Governor Kemp increases the maximum benefit available to SNAP recipients.
-Pandemic Electronic Benefit Transfer payments coming in July.
+Program recertifications for SNAP and TANF have resumed.
 To limit person-to-person contact, the Georgia Division of Family and Children Services encourages you to use Georgia Gateway, their online service portal where you can apply for and check your benefits, upload documents, and report any changes to your case.
 In-person services are available by appointment.

 The Emergency Food Assistance Program (TEFAP)

 Federal program partners with states to provide those in need with emergency food and nutrition at no cost.
 TEFAP helps supplement the diets of low-income persons in Georgia by providing food to Food Banks located throughout the state.
 Find your local Food Bank now.
 For questions about TEFAP, please call the state office at 404-463-804.